-Discover how to recreate that distinct smoky flavor on a gas grill for your next cookout!
+Discover how to smoke on a gas grill and that distinct smoky flavor for your next cookout!

 I love the romantic nostalgia of a charcoal grill along with the smoky flavor it imparts.
 But what do you do if you love the smoke but only have a gas grill?
-Well, first of all you start soaking some wood chips…

-Smoking on a gas grill is really simple.
+Learning how to smoke on a gas grill is really simple.
 The reward is a deep, clean, smoky flavor along with all the ease the comes from cooking on a gas grill.

 First, get some wood chips.
 The type of chips is up to you and depends on what you are smoking.
-The most popular types are apply, cherry, oak, mesquite and hickory.
+The most popular types are apple, cherry, oak, mesquite and hickory.
 Apple and cherry woods tend to have a lighter, sweeter flavor great for chicken, fish or vegetables.
 Mesquite and hickory have a bold smoky flavor that pairs well with beef and pork.
 Oak is a great middle ground.

 Soak the wood chips in water for at least one hour.
 Preferably a couple of hours.
 This will keep the chips from immediately burning up when you add them to the grill.